Helicopter Accidents

 The Jones Act applies to seamen — workers whose jobs contribute to the mission of a vessel and who spend a significant portion of their time working on a vessel in navigation.
 In most offshore helicopter accidents, the injured passengers are platform workers or contractors rather than seamen, which means the Jones Act typically does not apply directly to their claims.

-However, if the injured person qualifies as a seaman — for example, a crew boat worker being transported by helicopter — the Jones Act may allow a negligence claim against their employer with a lower standard of proof than general maritime law.
-Whether you qualify as a seaman is a legal determination that depends on the specific facts of your employment.
+However, if the injured person does qualify as a seaman — for example, a crew boat worker being transported by helicopter — the Jones Act may allow a negligence claim against their employer with a lower standard of proof than general maritime law.
+Whether you qualify as a seaman is a complex legal determination our attorneys can make for you based on the specific facts of your employment.

 LHWCA (Longshore and Harbor Workers’ Compensation Act)

-Platform workers who do not qualify as seamen may be entitled to workers’ compensation benefits under the LHWCA, which is a federal workers’ compensation system that covers longshore workers, harbor workers, and certain offshore workers.
-LHWCA benefits cover medical expenses and a portion of lost wages regardless of fault — similar to state workers’ compensation.
+Platform workers who do not qualify as seamen may be entitled to workers’ compensation benefits under the LHWCA, which is a federal system that covers longshore workers, harbor workers, and certain offshore workers.
+LHWCA benefits cover medical expenses and a portion of lost wages regardless of fault.

 However, accepting LHWCA benefits does not prevent you from pursuing separate negligence claims against the helicopter operator, manufacturer, or platform owner if their negligence caused the crash.
 An experienced maritime attorney can help you pursue both simultaneously.